mattyjsmith/CI-RS/README.md

 # Causal Inference for the Relative Survival Setting

-This repository shows how to estimate causal effects of an exposure on an outcome (in failure-time settings) when the cause of death is unknown.
+This repository shows how to estimate causal effects of an exposure on an outcome (in failure-time settings) when the cause of death is unknown.[^1]

 Estimating causal effects in the relative survival setting involves two main steps:
   1) **Predict** the probability (i.e., create weights) that an all-cause death is due to the disease of interest or other causes.